Equi Fernández

-Ignacio Ezequiel Agustín Fernández Carballo (born 25 July 2002), mostly known as Equi Fernandez, is an Argentine footballer currently playing as a midfielder for Boca Juniors.
+Ignacio Ezequiel Agustín Fernández Carballo (born 25 July 2002), better known as Equi Fernández, is an Argentine professional footballer who plays as a midfielder for Bundesliga club Bayer Leverkusen.

-Biography
+Club career

+Boca Juniors

-Fernández started to play in Boca Juniors in 2012, after an agreement signed with FC Barcelona through which both clubs committed to colaborate together in youth players training.
+Fernández started to play in Boca Juniors in 2012, after an agreement signed with Barcelona through which both clubs committed to collaborate in youth players training.
 He debuted as professional in May 2021, when Boca Juniors was defeated by Patronato 1–0, where he stayed 60 minutes on field.

 He was traded to Tigre in February 2022 on loan for a year.
-The transaction completed for E450,000.
-Fernández played a total of 14 matches with that club.
+The transaction was completed for an estimated fee of €450,000.
+Fernández played a total of 42 matches with that club.
 After the loan expired, Fernández returned to Boca Juniors in 2023.

-Argentina
+Al-Qadsiah

+In August 2024, he was transferred to Saudi Pro League club Al Qadsiah.